In this Section:

 to be displayed in the message body, use < and > respectively.

-You also have the option to view how the message will appear to others.
-Select Click here to see how the message will appear to users - Displays the message with the caption and body specified.
+Select Click here to see how the message will appear to users to preview the message with the caption and body specified.

 Application Control message boxes can be customized to meet the requirements of an organization by specifying company colors, logos and fonts.
 More advanced styling can be achieved by using the Cascading Style Sheet (CSS), which is editable direct from the Message Style tab.
 Styling is applied to all the Application Control message boxes but the content is managed for each message.